canonical/jenkins-agent-k8s-operator/README.md

 MicroK8s model to this same controller.
 ```
 juju bootstrap localhost lxd
-juju deploy jenkins
+juju deploy jenkins --config password=admin
 ```
 Then go on the jenkins interface and create a permanent node called "jenkins-agent-k8s-test" manually for now.
+You can do this by visiting `$JENKINS_IP:8080` in a browser, and logging in with username `admin` and password `admin` (as set in config above).
+Once you've installed the plugins you want, and created an initial admin user you can then click the "Create an agent" link.

 Grab the following variables for later use:

 ```
 export JENKINS_API_TOKEN=$(juju ssh 0 -- sudo cat /var/lib/jenkins/.admin_token)